Marine Weather Information

 - Atlantic Regional Marine Weather Guide (hi-res, 144 MB) ♦ Guide de météo marine régional pour l'Atlantique (140 Mo)

 - Met 101: National Marine Weather Manual (lo-res, 20 MB) ♦ Met 101: Guide de météo marine national (20 Mo)

 - Met 101: National Marine Weather Manual (hi-res, 54 MB) ♦ Met 101: Guide de météo marine national (54 Mo)

 Marine forecasts are designed primarily for use in offshore waters.
 However, much of the cruiser's sailing is done near shore.
-The cruiser needs to be aware of the large variety of added effects which can alter the winds near the coast.
 The marine forecast is a good starting point when trying to gauge coastal wind effects because local winds are influenced by open-ocean winds.
 Met 101 is essential to understanding the Atlantic Regional Marine Weather Guide.
 Met 101: Chapter 2,Wind, explains the large variety of factors which can affect winds near the coast.
 Met 101 is essential to understanding the Regional Weather Guide

 - Reception may be poor or impossible in many of the sheltered harbours and anchorages around our coastline and on the Bras d'Or Lakes.
 Frequently a distant transmitter, on Prince Edward Island or Magdalen Islands, will come through more clearly than a local transmitter.